 - c.
 Building Envelopes: All lots shall have designated building envelopes that shall not include areas within any applicable setbacks, Class I or II wetlands, areas within fifty (50) feet of a surface water body, or any other area that may not be developed in accordance with these bylaws.
 Building lots shall be laid out to minimize impacts and fragmentation of meadowlands, farmland, and core forest areas, as defined in these Bylaws.
 The Development Review Board may further refine or restrict the location of the building envelope to meet any standard provided by these bylaws. - d.
 State Permits Required.
 The Development Review Board may require an applicant to obtain applicable State permits before approving a subdivision if, in the opinion of the Development Review Board, the approval of such permit is in doubt or question. - e.
-Conservation Parcels.
+Conservation Parcels and Deferred Parcels.
 Where a parcel in a subdivision is not intended for future development (e.g. sale to a land trust for conservation purposes) the subdivision may be permitted provided the plat clearly reflects that the lot is for conservation purposes only.
-In such event, the Development Review Board may require the sale of development rights to a conservation organization for such a lot as a condition of approval.
+For deferred parcels that are not being conserved but the applicant is requesting no land development consideration, then the survey shall include a note within the parcel limits stating, "Deferred Parcel No land development approved without prior town review and approval", or similar language acceptable to the municipality.